evanx/redex/README.md

 As such Redex is not only a framework, but also a ready-made implementation for some use-cases.
 It is quite configurable (using YAML) and extensible (using JavaScript).

-Where it is an alternative to other projects (please let me know), I will compare and contrast.
+Where it is an alternative to other projects (please let me know), I will compare and contrast here.

 ### Alternative: Nginx